 Members of the General Inspectorate of the Guatemalan National Civil Police guard arrested police members on arrival at a court hearing, in Guatemala City on October 1, 2024, following the dismantle of a human trafficking network.
 Guatemalan authorities captured 36 people after dismantling a network of human traffickers made up of police members and civilians, Interior Minister Francisco Jiménez said.
 (Photo by JOHAN ORDONEZ / AFP) (Photo by JOHAN ORDONEZ/AFP via Getty Images)

-The dialogue will focus on a shared strategy to combat transnational security threats, with both nations recognizing that enhanced cooperation is vital for addressing issues such as drug trafficking, organized crime, and corruption.
+The dialogue will focus on a shared strategy to combat transnational security threats, with both US and Guatemala recognizing that enhanced cooperation is vital for addressing issues such as drug trafficking, organized crime, and corruption.
 U.S. and Guatemalan officials also highlighted the importance of transparency and good governance in advancing these mutual goals.

 A major element of this partnership is the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) committing approximately $100 million to Guatemala’s security and justice initiatives.
 The investment, announced in Washington, D.C., in March 2024, is part of the “Guatemala Se Transforma” initiative, which includes three key pillars: Alliances, Good Governance, and Safe Communities.